Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Abstract

 \section{Abstract}

 Topological superconductors (TSCs) provide a promising route to fault-tolerant quantum information processing.
 However, the canonical Majorana platform based on $2e$ TSCs remains computationally constrained.
 In this work, we find a $4e$ TSC that overcomes these constraints by combining a charge-$4e$ condensate with an Abelian chiral $\mathbb{Z}_3$ topological order in an intertwined fashion.
 Remarkably, this $4e$ TSC can be obtained by proliferating vortex-antivortex pairs in a stack of two $2e$ $p+ip$ TSCs, or by melting a $\nu=2/3$ quantum Hall state.
 Specific to this TSC, the $hc/(4e)$ fluxes act as charge-conjugation defects in the topological order, whose braiding with anyons transmutes anyons into their antiparticles.
 This symmetry enrichment leads to $\mathbb{Z}_3$ parafermion zero modes trapped in the elementary vortex cores, which naturally encode qutrits.
 Braiding the parafermion defects alone generates the full many-qutrit Clifford group.
-We further show that a simple single-probe interferometric measurement enables topologically protected magic-state preparation, promoting Clifford operations to a universal gate set.
-Importantly, the non-Abelian excitations in the $4e$ TSC are confined to externally controlled defects, making them uniquely identifiable and amenable to controlled creation and motion with superconducting-circuit technology.
-Our results establish hierarchical electron aggregation as a complementary principle for engineering topological quantum matter with enhanced computational power.
+We further show that a single-probe interferometric measurement enables topologically protected magic-state preparation, promoting Clifford operations to a universal gate set.
+Because the non-Abelian modes are bound to flux defects, they can, in principle, be externally controlled using superconducting circuit-based technology.
+More broadly, our results highlight hierarchical electron aggregation, the formation and condensation of higher-charge electron clusters, as a design principle for topological quantum matter with increased computational capability.